-- Your paper must be at least 6 pages but no longer than 10 pages (not including table of contents, references, tables, and figures) with either 11pt or 12pt font and margins similar to the template: papertemplate.tex.
-It is OK if you go a little bit over 10 pages. - If your paper is a little long, you may reduce the margin (thus producing fewer pages) by putting the command \usepackage{fullpage} from the preamble (see the sample student papers). - Your content sections should be at least five FULL pages in length. - A total of at least two FULL pages of your content sections should contain nontrivial proofs (or explanations), mathematical arguments, and/or derivations related to your paper topic.
+- Assuming that assignment 6 is part of your final paper, your final paper must be at least 7 pages but no longer than 10 pages (not including table of contents, references, tables, and figures) with either 12pt font and margins similar to the template given in assignment 6. - If your paper is a little long, you may reduce the margin (thus producing fewer pages) by putting the command \usepackage{fullpage} from the preamble (see the sample student papers).
+Smaller size font is OK too. - Your content sections should be at least five FULL pages in length. - A total of at least two FULL pages of your content sections should contain nontrivial proofs, mathematical arguments, or computation related to your paper topic.
 Said another way, your paper should highlight your ability to both learn some new mathematics and communicate this mathematics effectively using standard mathematical conventions. - Definitions, theorems, remarks, lemmas, corollaries, figures, and tables should be presented using \begin{definition} and \end{definition} (and similarly for theorem, remark, lemma, corollary, figure, and table).
 Every definition, theorem, remark, lemma, corollary, figure, and table in your paper should be introduced by using at least one complete sentence. - In particular, the definitions and/or theorems from the background section(s) should be referred to throughout the main content sections. - Come up with your own titles for your sections (and subsections).
 These titles should be concise and should indicate what each (sub)section is about. - Your paper should include at least 2-4 references that are used nontrivially throughout your paper.
 A citation is needed whenever you use ideas from these references.
-The sentence structures and ideas themselves must be rephrased in your own words (as opposed to quoted).
-Two of the sources should be published (e.g. a peer-reviewed article published in a journal or a textbook). - Each reference entry in your .bib file needs its own unique label, where the first item in the list that defines your reference is the LABEL.
+The sentence structures and ideas themselves must be rephrased in your own words (as opposed to quoted). - Each reference entry in your .bib file needs its own unique label, where the first item in the list that defines your reference is the LABEL.
 You can then cite this reference in the .tex document using \cite{LABEL}. - I recommend writing the introduction last.
-Your introduction should be at least one FULL page in length and should contain everything an introduction should.
-See sample introductions. - The last paragraph of your introduction is your "paper outline paragraph."
+See the sample student papers. - The last paragraph of your introduction is your "paper outline paragraph."
 It should refer to each section (and subsection, if important enough) using \ref.
-See the last paragraph of the introduction of the sample final paper 1 (pdf, tex) or sample final paper 2 (pdf, tex) for an example of such a paragraph. - Finally, your abstract should be one (or two, at most) paragraphs in length and should contain everything an abstract should.
+See the last paragraph of the introduction of the sample student papers. - Finally, your abstract should be one paragraph in length and should contain everything an abstract should.
 Be very direct.
 Tell the reader concisely the main statements and goals of the body of the paper.
 Do not use the \cite or \ref command here, but it's OK to spell out the names of the authors of your references if they play a big role in your paper.
 See sample abstracts.